Geography of Bosnia and Herzegovina: Rivers

 The Sava is the longest river in Bosnia and Herzegovina.
 However, within Bosnia and Herzegovina, it only runs along the border with Croatia.
 It then flows into Serbia.
 Towns like Brčko, Bosanski Šamac, and Bosanska Gradiška lie on the river.

 Phytogeography

 Phytogeographically, Bosnia and Herzegovina belongs to the Boreal Kingdom and is shared between the Illyrian province of the Circumboreal Region and Adriatic province of the Mediterranean Region.
 According to the WWF, the territory of Bosnia and Herzegovina can be subdivided into three ecoregions: the Pannonian mixed forests, Dinaric Mountains mixed forests and Illyrian deciduous forests.

 Climate

-The western and southern parts of the country have a transitional Mediterranean climate.
+Except for the easternmost provinces, the country experiences a wet Mediterranean climate.

 The hills and mountains are drier, colder, windier, and cloudier.

 The north region has a typical continental climate.

 Climate change

 Mining industry

 Various archaeological artifacts including relicts of mining activities and tools belonging to similar age groups, provide an indication of the geographical distribution, scale and methods of mining activities in Bosnia and Herzegovina during the Paleolithic to Roman era.

 Most important of these is the so-called area of “central Bosnian mountains” located between the rivers Vrbas, Lašva, Neretva, Rama and their tributaries.
 The second one is the area of western Bosnia, bordered by the Vrbas and Una rivers, with its main orebearing formations found in the river-valleys of Sana and Japra, and their tributaries.
 The third area is eastern Bosnia, around the river Drina between the towns of Foča and Zvornik, the principal mining activity centered around Srebrenica.

 Ores of various metals, including iron, are found in these areas and exploitation has been going on for more than 5000 years – from the period of prehistoric human settlers, through Illyrian, Roman, Slavic, Turkish and Austrian rulers, into the present.